JuanLealTec/python-refresher/docs/07_conditions.md

     ??? info "Show correct answer"
         **C) Nested if**

-??? warning "6.
+??? warning "7.
 Common Mistakes"
     - Using `=` instead of `==` for comparisons
     - Forgetting the colon `:` after if, elif, or else statements
     - Incorrect indentation of conditional blocks
     - Not converting input to int/float before comparing
-    - Using multiple independent if statements instead of an if...elif...else chain when conditions are mutually exclusive

-??? note "7.
+??? note "8.
 Summary Diagram"
     ```mermaid
     mindmap
       root((Conditional Structures))